brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __CloudHSM__: Dedicated access to HSM that complies with government standards (FIPS) + you control keys and software that uses them (you need to do your own key management).
 * __KMS__: Built on the strong protections of a HSM foundation, highly available/durable, auditable, easy integration with AWS services and applications.

+KMS data key ReEncryption using CMK - required permissions?
+* `kms:DescribeKey` is needed to retrieve information about the CMK, to pass to `kms:ReEncrypt` call.
+* `kms:ReEncrypt` is needed to re-encrypt data keys, which were encrypted with the CMK.

 EC2 security
 * Importing a customer-managed key pair for SSH access:
 	1. use `openssl` to generate a private-key.pem using RSA 2048bits and a public-key.pem